Free Webinar – Privacy and Protection: The use of covert recordings in family proceedings and withholding notice of proceedings from abusive parents

 This field is for validation purposes and should be left unchanged.

-In this webinar, William Tautz explores the legal, evidential and practical issues and examines the consequences arising from the use of covert recordings by parents in family cases including:
+In this webinar, William Tautz explored the legal, evidential and practical issues and examined the consequences arising from the use of covert recordings by parents in family cases including:

 • Should you listen?